manningb/indepedent-reader/README.md

 <h1 align="center">Independent Reader</h1>

-_Independent Reader is a web browser extension to help bypass the premium paywall on indepdendent.ie._
+_Independent Reader is a web browser extension to show the full article body on premium indepdendent.ie articles._

 ### How it works